 Many associate Mr. Jørgen Jokum Smith with “Lanell”.
 Together with Otto B. Lindhardt and Ole Wivel, they formed from 1954 the triumvirate that both economically and literary rebuilt Denmark’s largest publisher: Gyldendal.
 Jokum Smith had as its main areas under him the publisher’s technical departments (book printing and bookbinding), the accounting department, the solid school and textbook department and a children’s book editorial office.
 To qoute Mr. Wivel: “Everything he touched gained renewed strength.
 He bought new machines, new fonts, created new, more appealing school-book equipment, and expanded as a children’s book publisher“.

 In summary the old Danish word “Lanell” are associated with; solid, renewing strength, innovation, growth, durability, regenerative, powerful and with great coherence.

 And those are exactly the same values that this company is built on.
 Hence Lanell.

 Any company’s opportunity in today’s market lies in the processes of strategic and innovative thinking.
 Lanell Innovation help companies in the process of developing and elaborating ideas into commercially viable business propositions anchored in solid value creation playbooks.

 The Lanell Infinity Model focuses on the organization’s ability to stay innovative.
 Through our 7 phases we ensure that the cycle time from idea to implementation is accelerated.

-Lanell Innovation has through our extensive network access to some of the best coaches and strategist globally.
+Lanell has through our extensive network access to some of the best coaches and strategist globally.
 Contact us with your needs, and we will assess how best to support you.